- Mar 20, 2017

 HBA1s hit a home run for innovation at the third annual Deloitte Innovation Forum.

-Kicking off on March 13, the three-day event, sponsored by Monitor Deloitte, challenged students to innovate and revamp the Rogers Centre in Toronto, and re-imagine the baseball fan experience and increase attendance at Blue Jays games in Toronto.
+Kicking off on March 13, the three-day event, sponsored by Monitor Deloitte, challenged students to innovate and revamp the Rogers Centre in Toronto, re-imagine the baseball fan experience, and increase attendance at Blue Jays games.

 Here’s the pitch